mauer/xmidictrl/docs/inbound_mapping_encoder.md

 The mapping for an Encoder (knob) can use X-Plane commands or a dataref.
 If you define commands and a dataref, the dataref will be used.

+## Encoder Mode

+The plugin supports two encoder modes: *relative* and *range*.
+If your MIDI device sends a velocity between 0 and 127 when encoders are turned you have to select *range*.
+Relative mode is the preferred settings as it send different values depending how fast the encoder was turned.
+However, not all MIDI devices support this mode.

 ## Commands Mapping

 You can define a command for up (right turn) and down (left turn).
 In addition, it's possible to define commands for